envisionme/content_profile/README.txt

    shared form elements like the title only appear once and all created profile nodes get the same values assigned.

+ * For multiple registration paths for different roles, the AutoAssignRole module might help you: http://drupal.org/project/autoassignrole.
+It comes with Content Profile Registration Integration, so that you can select the profiles which should appear on each AutoAssignRole path (configurable at the content profile settings).
+You'll need a version of AutoAssignRole released later than June 4, 2009.

  * If you want to prepopulate some other form elements, maybe hidden CCK fields you can use the rules module for that.
 See http://drupal.org/project/rules.
    Just configure a rule, that reacts on the creation of the content profile (event) and populates